Dessert Cocktails Are A Sweet But Boozy Way To End A Great Night’

 Boozy Chocolate Cupcake

 At Fine & Dandy in Jackson, Mississippi, this boozy milkshake has all of it… Candy and salty, a touch bit boozy, and plenty chocolatey.
-Made with Kahlua, sea salt, cocoa nibs, chocolate ganache, and crowned with a wet chocolate cupcake, it is ideal for couples to grab and spoon and revel in collectively.
+Made with Kahlua, sea salt, cocoa nibs, and chocolate ganache and crowned with a wet chocolate cupcake, it is ideal for couples to grab and spoon and revel in collectively.

 The Burnt Caramel Old-Fashioned